Skip to content

 What the result shows and does not show

 The calculator shows the relationship between renovation outlay and estimated resale uplift as a single percentage.
-A result above 100% indicates the property gains more in value than the renovation cost; below 100% shows a shortfall.
+A positive result means the property gains more in value than the renovation cost; 0% is break-even; a negative result means the value added falls short of what was spent.
 The metric does not account for:

 • Financing costs (interest, fees) if the renovation is borrowed